- Home

 Risk Education

-In addition, we are periodically conducting training on corporate law and corporate governance, including those of Sumitomo Forestry's independent board of directors and external statutory auditors.
+In addition, we are periodically conducting training on corporate law and corporate governance, including those of Sumitomo Forestry's independent Board of Directors and external statutory auditors.

 Furthermore, the structure is organized so that, by sharing information with the public relations departments, important situations are disclosed to stakeholders properly and in a timely manner.